MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 The wmt19 dataset originally contained around 9GB of data.
 Hence we decided to create a subset of the dataset.
 Data version control hereby contributed to an easy update of the data.
-We initially created a bucket in google cloud and used the dvc package to manage this.
-However we did not have enough credit to sustain this service hence we the dvc to google drive.
+We initially created a bucket in google cloud and used dvc to manage this.
+However we did not have enough credit to sustain this service hence we moved the data to google drive.
 Hereby data controll proved to be very usefull since this update on all our devices was easily made with a simple terminal commands.

 ### Question 11